Up to 350 jobs under threat at Meta in Ireland - MyJoyOnline

 Since 2022, Meta has enacted several rounds of job cuts, shedding tens of thousands of workers.

-But it had started hiring again, and last year its overall number of employees looked to be at about the same level it had been at before its initial layoff.
+But it had started hiring again, and last year its overall number of employees appeared to be about the same as before its initial layoff.

-A number of other tech firms, most of which are also spending huge sums on building tools and infrastructure for AI technology, have also enacted swathes of job cuts this year.
+A number of other tech firms, most of which are also spending huge sums on building tools and infrastructure for AI, have enacted large-scale job cuts this year.

 Latest Stories